 Moral Of This Situation

 If you don’t improve on what you write, whatever you write is practically not interesting.
-If what you write is not interesting, then why would people bother to even read your blog in the first place!
+If what you write is not interesting, then why would people bother to even read your blog in the first place?

-So all your worries, potential problems, actually Can’t Even Exist, because your ‘supposed blog’ isn’t even validated by the general public!
+So all your worries, and potential problems, actually Can’t Even Exist, because your ‘supposed blog’ isn’t even validated by the general public!

-Why Bother?… Consider all the load of worries you have been putting on yourself?
+Why Bother?… Consider all the load of worries you have been putting on yourself.

 Then… I Woke Up

-I realised at this point that I had wanted to write stuff and share my experiences in hopes that it can benefit others through the ordeals I’ve suffered.
+I realized at this point that I had wanted to write stuff and share my experiences in hopes that it can benefit others through the ordeals I’ve suffered.
 My first thought of this was roughly 6 years ago.

 6 years on.
 Nothing has yet happened.